klionsky123/dmk-kafka-airflow/README.md

 ## About

-POC for insgestion of the streaming data into the databese with Kafka and Apache Airflow.
+POC for the ingestion of the streaming data into the databese with Kafka and Apache Airflow.

 ### Watch the Introduction Video on YouTube (5 min):